 Using a fork, punch 6 holes on the front and back sides of the pouch, spacing them as evenly as possible.

 Depending on how large your chicken is, place the pouch on top or slightly to the side of the chicken, ensuring that it is not obstructing the vent pipe on the lid of the Instant Pot.
 It shouldn’t even come close, but check, just to be safe.
 Once this safety check has been completed, close the lid, set the pressure release valve to sealing, press the “Pressure Cook” or “Manual” button, and set the timer for 2 minutes.

 Once the cooking cycle has completed, quick release the pressure.
 Open the lid, and using a clean set of tongs, remove the foil pouch from the pot and place on a plate or in a bowl to cool.
 Remove the chicken from the pot and place on a cutting board.
-Check the chicken’s temperature by sticking an instant read or meat thermometer in the thickest part of one of the thighs, careful not to touch the bone.
+Check the chicken’s temperature by sticking an instant read thermometer in the thickest part of one of the thighs, careful not to touch the bone.
 The chicken’s temperature needs to be at least 165 ° F (75° C) to be safe to eat.